 Downeast Dayboat’s fishermen work along the rocky coast of Maine during the coldest, windiest months of the year.
 Regulations allow fishing only on certain days each week, but Mother Nature doesn’t always cooperate, and sometimes they just can’t get out safely.
 I try to buy on Tuesdays with Wednesday as a backup but occasionally weather issues make that impossible.
 Occasionally I buy on Monday or Thursday.
 I always ship within 24 hours of harvest.
 You’ll get an automatically-generated e-mail once your scallops have been shipped, and they’ll arrive the following day or the day after, depending on which shipping option you choose and what part of the country you’re in (“Economy” often arrives within one day in the Northeast).

 Scallops are sealed in Ziplock bags and shipped in Styrofoam containers with frozen gel packs (the frozen gel packs keep the scallops cold, but the scallops arrive fresh, not frozen).
-They’re shipped via UPS or Federal Express air or ground service, depending on where they’re going and the delivery option you select.
+They’re shipped via Federal Express air or ground service, depending on where they’re going and the delivery option you select.

 All packages are shipped with “no signature required.”
 They will be left wherever UPS or Fed Ex usually leaves your packages.
 You may include special delivery instructions, but I can’t guarantee that the courier will abide by them.

 All packages come with storage information, but here are the basics: put them in the coldest part of your fridge and eat within 7 days of the harvest date (the harvest date is written on each package).
 The colder they are, the longer they’ll stay fresh so I actually bury the bag in a bowl of ice (MAKE SURE THE BAG IS SEALED – you don’t want melting ice leaking into the bag).
 If you’re not going to use them within 7 days of harvest, I recommend freezing them.